sgsfak/eucaim_anon_pipeline/README.md

 │                                                   organized into a           │
 │                                                   hierarchical Patient /     │
 │                                                   Study / Series folder      │
-│                                                   structure using the UIDs   │
+│                                                   structure using the        │
+│                                                   anonymized UIDs as the     │
-│                                                   as the folder names        │
+│                                                   folder names               │
 │                                                   [default: hierarchical]    │
 │ --verbose       -v                                Enable verbose logging     │ │ --help                                            Show this message and      │